The Accused (1988 film): Casting

-Due to its hardened themes and graphic screenplay, the studio was already skeptical of making the film and it was essential for the producers to cast a bankable actress in the role of Sarah Tobias.
-Numerous actresses were offered or considered for the part including Kim Basinger, Demi Moore, Jennifer Beals, Meg Tilly, Rosanna Arquette, and Kristin Davis, but all of them rejected the film due to its gruesome and controversial themes.
-Producers Sherry Lansing and Stanley R. Jaffe both had serious doubts about casting Foster because they did not think she could be sexual enough for the role of Sarah, also Foster who had recently graduated from Yale and didn't make any successful films during her time at school, wasn't the prime choice for the producers.
-Following numerous auditions as well as rejection from various established actresses, she was finally cast in the part.
+Due to its hard-edged themes and graphic screenplay, the studio was already skeptical about making the film, and it was essential for the producers to cast a bankable actress in the role of Sarah Tobias.
+Numerous actresses were offered or considered for the part including Kim Basinger, Demi Moore, Jennifer Beals, Meg Tilly, and Rosanna Arquette, but all of them rejected the film due to its controversial themes.
+Producers Sherry Lansing and Stanley R. Jaffe both had serious reservations for casting Foster since they thought she could not be sexual enough for the role of Sarah.
+Also, Foster who had recently graduated from Yale and didn't make any successful films during her time at school, was not the prime choice for the producers.
+Following numerous auditions and rejection from various established actresses, she was finally cast in the part.

-Jane Fonda was initially attached to play attorney Kathryn Murphy but left the project as she found the script exploitative and poorly written.
-Ellen Barkin, Michelle Pfeiffer, Sigourney Weaver, Debra Winger, Meryl Streep and Geena Davis were also considered for the part.
+Jane Fonda was initially attached to play attorney Katheryn Murphy but left the project as she found the script exploitative and poorly written.
+Ellen Barkin, Michelle Pfeiffer, Sigourney Weaver, Debra Winger, Meryl Streep, and Geena Davis were also considered for the part.
 Kelly McGillis, who had just experienced commercial success with the action film Top Gun (1986), was cast for the bankable prospects of the film.
 McGillis was initially offered to play Sarah but declined, citing her personal experience.

-She acknowledged at the time of the film's release that she herself had survived a violent attack and rape in 1982 when two men broke into her apartment.
+She acknowledged at the time of the film's release that she had survived a violent attack and rape in 1982 when two men broke into her apartment.
 Based on her experience, she took on the role of Murphy.
-Brad Pitt auditioned for the part of Ken Joyce.

-Foster viewed the film as a last ditch effort to give her acting career a much needed boost.
-She had taken a sabbatical from Hollywood to attend Yale, which was prolonged due to John Hinckley's assassination attempt on President Ronald Reagan (which he carried out as a means to impress Foster with whom he had been obsessed after seeing her in Taxi Driver) in March 1981.
-After recovering from the media frenzy surrounding her following the incident, she had experienced a bit of a dry spell upon her return to acting.
-Most of her films had a lukewarm response both with critics and at the box office.
-She stated that she would have retired from acting had The Accused followed suit.
-Ultimately, the film's success revitalized her career.
+After a long career as a child star, including a breakout performance in Taxi Driver, at age 18, Foster had taken a sabbatical from Hollywood to attend Yale, and had experienced a lack of business upon her return to acting, with several films receiving a mild response with critics and at the box office.
+She stated that she had thought about retiring from acting had The Accused followed suit.